 If required by the Education and Residency Committee, the resident must also be able to produce detailed medical records of individual cases.
-These may be exerts from the clinic data record system.
+These may be excerpts from the clinic data record system.

 In addition, the resident is required to complete an annual Residency Evaluation Form.
-This is submitted to the Chair of the Education and Residency Committee, and gives the resident an opportunity to evaluate the residency programme they are taking part in.
+This is submitted to the Chair of the Education and Residency Committee in charge of residents (eczm.edcom@gmail.com), and gives the resident an opportunity to evaluate the residency programme they are taking part in.
 The information is strictly confidential and if problems are raised, the Chair will contact the resident privately to discuss things further.

 5.6.3.
-Policy on late submission of reports
+Policy on late submission of reports to the Education and Residency Committee